ItsGunesh/Rituelle/README.md

-This is an underdevelopment fullstack project used to track habits .
+This is a website helping users to track their habtis and shows them according to the days in a github style heatmap format .